developmentseed/titiler/docs/src/advanced/performance_tuning.md

 When set to `YES`, this attempts to download multiple range requests in parallel, reusing the same TCP connection.
 Note this is only possible when the server supports HTTP2, which many servers don't yet support.
-However there's no downside to setting `YES` here.
+There's no downside to setting `YES` here.

 #### `GDAL_DATA`